Detailed information is available on the City of Toronto website: City of Toronto Development Applications

 The Ontario government office buildings at south west corner of Wellesley Street and Bay Street (Hearst, Mowat, Hepburn and Ferguson Towers and Macdonald Block) started a major renovation in 2019.
 This is the first major renovation in almost 50 years, which will maintain heritage elements, improve accessibility, and modernize operations to LEED Silver standards.
 Due to delays in the construction schedule and increases in the budget, completion is expected sometime in 2025.

 In order to accommodate new insulation and roof drainage, an application to the Committee of Adjustment was filed in August 2023 to allow minor height increases to the Hepburn, Mowat and Hearst Towers.
-A hearing was held in October 2023.
+A hearing was held in October 2023 where the application was approved.

 The Ontario government office buildings at south west corner of Wellesley Street and Bay Street (Hearst, Mowat, Hepburn and Ferguson Towers and Macdonald Block) started a major renovation in 2019.
 This is the first major renovation in almost 50 years, which will maintain heritage elements, improve accessibility, and modernize operations to LEED Silver standards.
 Due to delays in the construction schedule and increases in the budget, completion is expected sometime in 2025.

 In order to accommodate new insulation and roof drainage, an application to the Committee of Adjustment was filed in August 2023 to allow minor height increases to the Hepburn, Mowat and Hearst Towers.
-A hearing was held in October 2023.
+A hearing was held in October 2023 where the application was approved.

 880 Bay Street